Jdasi/OGL-Space-Invaders/README.md

 Mega Mode deactivates immediately if you are killed while it is active.

 ### 2.4.
 Life Burn
-If you have two or more lives, you can press 'W' to expend a life to immediately increase your Score Multiplier by 20.
-This increase can trigger Mega Mode.
+If you have two or more lives, you can press 'W' to expend a life to immediately activate Mega Mode.

 ### 2.5.
 Extra Lives
 You are rewarded an extra life for every 5000 Score you achieve.
-A maximum of 8 lives will be displayed at a time, although you can still accumulate more.

 ## 3. IRRKLANG SOUND ENGINE
 This game uses the irrKlang sound engine.